Want to make money right now? Check out our ten top ways to make money...

 Clean the gutters

-It’s much easier to clear your gutters before the start of winter, so take a look at them while the weather’s good and check them again in Autumn once the leavses have fallen.
+It’s much easier to clear your gutters before the start of winter, so take a look at them while the weather’s good and check them again in autumn once the leaves have fallen.
 And while you’re up there it’s a good idea to check for any damaged tiles and slates on the roof.

-To help prevent your gutters getting blocked, try these gutter guards from Wickes which prevent anything, except water from blocking up your gutters, you can get 4 metres for £8.79 and you simply clip the guards to the top of the drains – this one fits both square and rounded guttering.
+To help prevent your gutters getting blocked, try a gutter guard which prevent anything, except water from blocking up your gutters.
+You can get four metres for £5.59 from Wickes and you simply clip the guards to the top of the drains – they can fit both square and rounded gutters.

 Double glaze the windows